 But the value of price surges is paired with massive volatility.
 And unlike many stocks, crypto tokens don't pay dividends that can provide a stable income during periods when share prices are down.
 However, investors who want to make passive income through crypto may be able to do so through interest-bearing cryptocurrency accounts.

-In partnership with Hodlnaut, let’s talk about what it means to earn interest on cryptocurrency holdings, how it can help boost long-term holdings, and what depositors need to consider when picking an interest-earning crypto account.
+Let’s talk about what it means to earn interest on cryptocurrency holdings, how it can help boost long-term holdings, and what depositors need to consider when picking an interest-earning crypto account.

 How Can You Make Passive Income Through Crypto?

 Historically, cryptocurrency investors have made money by trading coins.
 Taking advantage of price swings allowed the most successful traders to earn high returns from their trading activities.
 Of course, this type of trading is highly active.